-Millions of Virgin Media customers are facing an imminent price increase, with those subscribed to both broadband and TV seeing major increases.
+Millions of Virgin Media customers are facing an imminent price increase again, with those subscribed to both broadband and TV seeing major increases.
 But even if you’re currently under contract – there are cheaper alternatives, if you take action.

-Due to the irregularly high price hike, Virgin Media has announced that all affected customers will be able to ditch their contract without termination charges – as long as they do it within 30 days of receiving the notification.
+Due to the irregularly high price hike, most affected customers will be able to ditch their contract without termination charges – as long as they do it within 30 days of receiving the notification (by post or email).

 This means that existing customers should use this opportunity to look around – for better broadband and phone deals, but also for better TV deals – which is where this guide comes in.

-The price increase, which will take place for most customers on March 1 (or April 1 for mobile), will affect Virgin Media’s Broadband, Phone, TV and Mobile customers.
+The price increase, which will take place for most customers on their April or May 2023 bills, will affect Virgin Media’s Broadband, Phone, TV and Mobile customers.

 The increases vary according to your subscription.
-For Virgin Mobile customers, prices typically go up every year in accordance with the RPI inflation rate, but this year Virgin Mobile is raising some of its prices by 3.9% above January’s RPI.
+For Virgin Mobile customers, prices typically go up every year in accordance with the RPI inflation rate, and this year, the total increase – on average – will be 13.8%.

 The exact amount is different for every customer (depending on the package you have), but the notification you get from Virgin Media should detail your specific increase.

-From the moment you get that notification, however, you have 30 days to leave Virgin Media (if you wish to do so), without paying any fees – even if you currently have months left on your contract.
+From the moment you get that notification, however, you have 30 days to leave Virgin Media (if you wish to do so), without paying any fees – even if you currently have months left on your contract (just remember to wait until you get the notification).

 That’s the perfect time to take a closer look at your bills – and especially what you’re paying for your TV watching.